GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 will change the current version number to 100, so you can make sure everything works as expected.

-{% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/4drS8JxKXgtzSAxyM6WF.png", alt="Chrome flags page highlighting new #force-major-version-to-100 option", width="800", height="533" %}
+{% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/4drS8JxKXgtzSAxyM6WF.png", alt="Chrome flags page highlighting the new #force-major-version-to-100 option", width="800", height="533" %}

 ## And more! {: #more }